AntaresSimulatorTeam/antares-xpansion/docs/developer-guide/1-antares-solver.md

 # Optimization problems generation
-`antares-solver` is run using *xpansion* options.
+`antares-solver` is run using Antares-Xpansion options.
 The weekly optimization problems (1st and 2nd optimization) are written as `.mps` files.

 ## Specific Antares-Xpansion configuration
 In order to run the `antares-solver` study correctly, some